ikust/hello-pinnedcerts/README.md

 httpClient = new DefaultHttpClient(clientMan, httpParams);
 ```
 The constructed httpClient will only allow requests to a hosts that are signed with the certificates provided in keystore file.
+For more details check <a href="https://github.com/ikust/hello-pinnedcerts/blob/master/pinnedcerts/src/main/java/co/infinum/https/HttpClientBuilder.java">HttpClientBuilder</a> class.
+For details about pinning <a href="http://square.github.io/okhttp/">OkHttpClient</a> that is used with <a href="http://square.github.io/retrofit/">Retrofit</a> check <a href="https://github.com/ikust/hello-pinnedcerts/blob/master/pinnedcerts/src/main/java/co/infinum/https/RetrofitClientBuilder.java">RetrofitClientBuilder</a>.

 Some additional information on certificate pinning in Android can be found here:
 http://nelenkov.blogspot.com/2012/12/certificate-pinning-in-android-42.html